rails/rails/guides/source/asset_pipeline.md

 #### Far-future Expires Header

-Precompiled assets exist on the filesystem and are served directly by your web server.
+Precompiled assets exist on the file system and are served directly by your web server.
 They do not have far-future headers by default, so to get the benefit of fingerprinting you'll have to update your server configuration to add those headers.